vippsas/vipps-solutions/long-expiry-time-for-payments-to-merchants/README.md

 }
 ```

-If the user's phone number is unknown, the API request can use `userFlow: "QR"`.
+You can design your system so that, if the customer's phone number is unknown, it will
+send the request again with the `userFlow` set to `"QR"`.
-This will return the QR code for a payment with the expiration time set by the
+This will return the QR code for a payment with the expiration time that you have specified.
-merchant.
-The user can then scan and pay - either immediately or later.

-The user clicks on the notification or scans the QR code to complete the payment flow in the app.
+The customer either clicks on the notification or scans the QR code to complete the payment flow in the Vipps app.

 ![Payment flow in the app](images/Long-expiry-time-payment-request.png)

-The user can soft dismiss this payment by clicking `Cancel` -> `I'll pay later`.
+The customer can soft dismiss this payment by clicking `Cancel` -> `I'll pay later`.
-This option will only be shown to payments that have expiresAt property set by
+This option will only be shown to payments that have `expiresAt` property set,
-the merchant.
+as shown below:

 ![Soft dismiss a payment](images/Soft-dismiss.png)

-Soft dismissed payment will be available in the App until expiry for the user to
+Soft-dismissed payments will be available in the Vipps app until expiry.
-pay.
-Vipps will send reminder to users who have a soft dismissed a payment and
-that payment is about to expire.
+Vipps will remind the user when the payment is about to expire.
+For example:

 ![Soft dismiss a payment](images/Soft-dismissed-payment-in-home-screen.png)